Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    ```

    **`IMPORTANT:`** DO NOT forget to verify certificates in /etc/kubernetes/pki/etcd.
    - As noted in our above output all certificates including those for etcd were updated.
-Please note `apiserver-etcd-client.crt` is a Kubernetes api cert not an etcd only cert.
+Please note `apiserver-etcd-client.crt` is critical as it is the cert that allows the Kubernetes API server to talk to the bare-metal etcd cluster.
 Also the `/var/lib/kubelet/pki/` certificates will be updated in the Kubernetes client section that follows.

 1. Restart etcd.